sigurdroemer/rough_heston/README.md

 where r is the risk-free interest rate, q the dividend yield and where

 ![K(t) = \frac{1}{\Gamma(\alpha)} t^{1-\alpha}](https://render.githubusercontent.com/render/math?math=K(t)%20%3D%20%5Cfrac%7B1%7D%7B%5CGamma(%5Calpha)%7D%20t%5E%7B1-%5Calpha%7D), ![dW_1dW_2=\rho dt](https://render.githubusercontent.com/render/math?math=dW_1dW_2%3D%5Crho%20dt), ![$\alpha \in \[1/2,1\], \rho < 0, (\lambda,\bar{v},v_0)$](https://render.githubusercontent.com/render/math?math=%24%5Calpha%20%5Cin%20%5B1%2F2%2C1%5D%2C%20%5Crho%20%3C%200%2C%20(%5Clambda%2C%5Cbar%7Bv%7D%2Cv_0)%24)>0.

+The implementation is based on Fourier pricing methods as suggested in e.g. (Gerhold et al., 2019) with an optimal integration contour as proposed in (Lord & Kahl, 2006).
+To compute the characteristic function we solve the Volterra integral equation which appears in e.g. () and that using the scheme from (Diethelm, 2004).

 Below we illustrate a few smiles under the model: